AI Legal

 Why that matters

-If your customers' or employees' data is flowing into a vendor's training pipeline, you have a privacy problem, a confidentiality problem, and a Colorado AI Act documentation problem all at once.
-You cannot demonstrate compliance with disclosure and documentation duties if you do not know what the vendor is doing with your data.
+If your customers' or employees' data is flowing into a vendor's training pipeline, you have a privacy problem, a confidentiality problem, and a Colorado AI Act recordkeeping problem all at once.
+You cannot demonstrate compliance with SB 26-189's pre-use notice and adverse-outcome notice duties if you do not know what the vendor is doing with your data.

 What to ask for instead